sapg-dev/Lemur-Connect-Social-Platform/README.md

 - Run `python manage.py migrate` to ensure all migrations are applied.
 - Check if the SQLite3 database file is present and intact.

+-
+### Build and Deployment on Pythonanywhere

+After days and days of troubleshooting, I decided to abandon my original idea of hosting the backend api on pythonanywhere, and the frontend on entlify and connecting both of them through a Proxy.
+I decided to try using cactus but without much success, and ultimately spent days and days trying and troubleshooting different methods to ensure I could host the backend and frontend on the same hosting provider.
+Although it wasn't easy, I ultimately used django's template generator which isn't very intuitive to use, but works incredibly well.
+Setting it up on Pythonanywhere, was however, an equation I thought I would never solve.

 ### Build and Deployment on Netlify

 Adjust build scripts for Netlify deployment to use the Linux environment settings.

-## FAQ

-Answers to commonly asked questions regarding setup, features, and troubleshooting.

 ## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.
+I welcome contributions!
+Please read my [CONTRIBUTING.md](CONTRIBUTING.md) for details on my code of conduct and the process for submitting pull requests to this project.

 ## License